-We currently have programs focused on a number of therapeutic areas and, as of December 31, 2022, have received regulatory approval and commercially launched four products.
-However, our ongoing development efforts may not be successful and we may not be able to commence sales of any other products or successfully expand the indications for our approved products, including ONPATTRO and AMVUTTRA in the future.
+We currently have programs focused on a number of therapeutic areas and, as of December 31, 2023, have received regulatory approval and commercially launched four products.
+However, our ongoing development efforts may not be successful and we may not be able to commence sales of any other products or successfully expand the approved indications for our approved products, including AMVUTTRA, in the future.
 In addition, we anticipate that we will continue to generate losses as a result of planned expenditures for research and development activities relating to our research platform, our drug development programs, including clinical trial and manufacturing costs, the establishment of late-stage clinical, manufacturing, commercial and compliance capabilities, including global operations, continued management and growth of our intellectual property including our patent portfolio, collaborations and general corporate activities.

-Based on our current operating plan, we believe that our cash, cash equivalents and marketable securities as of December 31, 2022, together with the cash we expect to generate from product sales and under our current alliances, will be sufficient to satisfy our near-term capital and operating needs for at least the next 12 months from the filing of this Annual Report on Form 10-K. Recent and expected working and other capital requirements, in addition to the above matters, also include the items described below:
+Based on our current operating plan, we believe that our cash, cash equivalents and marketable securities as of December 31, 2023, together with the cash we expect to generate from product sales and under our current collaborations, will be sufficient to satisfy our near-term capital and operating needs for at least the next 12 months from the filing of this Annual Report on Form 10-K. Recent and expected working and other capital requirements, in addition to the above matters, also include the items described below:

-- Amounts related to future lease payments for operating lease obligations at December 31, 2022 totaled \$460.1 million, with \$43.0 million expected to be paid within the next 12 months. - Our cash operating expenditures were \$541.3 million in 2022 and \$641.7 million in 2021, and we expect to increase our investment in operations in 2023. - Cash outflows for capital expenditures were \$72.1 million in 2022 and \$76.4 million in 2021.
-We expect capital expenditures to increase in 2022 to support the increase in our manufacturing and production capacity needs. - Amounts related to future long-term debt total \$1.02 billion, of which we do not expect to make payments on principal within the next 12 months. - Payments associated with the liability related to the sale of future royalties were approximately \$3.4 million in 2022, with \$40.3 million to be paid within the next 12 months.
+- Amounts related to future lease payments for operating lease obligations at December 31, 2023 totaled \$418.0 million, with \$43.6 million expected to be paid within the next 12 months. - Cash outflows for capital expenditures were \$62.2 million in 2023 and \$72.1 million in 2022.
+We expect capital expenditures to increase in 2024 to support the increase in our manufacturing and production capacity needs. - Amounts related to future long-term debt total \$1.02 billion, of which we do not expect to make payments on principal within the next 12 months. - Payments associated with the liability related to the sale of future royalties were approximately \$21.6 million in 2023, with an estimated \$58.2 million to be paid within the next 12 months. - Amount associated with the achievement of a development milestone payable to Blackstone was \$84.5 million as of December 31, 2023, with \$21.1 million to be paid within the next 12 months.

-Since we commenced operations in 2002, we have generated significant losses and as of December 31, 2022, we had an accumulated deficit of \$6.57 billion.
-As of December 31, 2022, we had cash, cash equivalents and marketable securities of \$2.19 billion, compared to \$2.44 billion as of December 31, 2021.
+Since we commenced operations in 2002, we have generated significant losses and as of December 31, 2023, we had an accumulated deficit of \$7.01 billion.
+As of December 31, 2023, we had cash, cash equivalents and marketable securities of \$2.44 billion, compared to \$2.19 billion as of December 31, 2022.